markusmoenig/CHIPcade/ChipReference.md

 - **SPRSPD Sd (Value|Rs)**.
 Set a constant speed to the sprite.
 - **SPRMXS Sd (Value|Rs)**.
 Set the maximum speed for the sprite (for acceleration / impulse driven games).
 - **SPRFRI Sd (Value|Rs)**.
 Set the friction of the sprite (default is 1.0).
 A friction lower than 1.0 will reduce speed.
+- **SPRSTP Sd**.
+Deactivates the sprite after the current animation finishes.
+Useful for example for explosions.
 - **SPRHLT Sd**.
 Set the velocity of the sprite to zero.
 Halt!

 - **SPRGRP Sd (Value|Rs)**.
 Set the collision group of the sprite to the given value.
 The value can be any numerical value.
 - **SPRCOL Sd (Value|Rs)**.
 Checks if the sprite collides with any sprite in the collision group.
 If no, sets the ZF to 1, if yes sets the ZF to 0.

+## Text

+Text is always drawn into the current layer.

+- **FNTSET Font (Value|Rs)**.
+Sets the current font and font-size.
+Currently font can be one of: "OpenSans", "Square", "SquadaOne".
+- **TXTVAL (Value|Rs)**.
+Draws the value into the current layer.
+X, y positions are taken from R0 and R1 and the palette color index from R2.
+- **TXTMEM Memory + (Value|Rs)**.
+Draws the value at the memory address into the current layer.
+If the value is a unicode character it draws the character and all following characters as a string.
+The first non-unicode character terminates the string.
+X, y positions are taken from R0 and R1 and the palette color index from R2.